nanolith/reading_list/README.md

 * ~~*Tongue Eater* by John Bierce~~
 * ~~*The Last Echo of the Lord of Bells* by John Bierce~~
 * ~~Gram of Clan Castis by John Bierce~~
+* *The Gorgon Incident and Other Stories by John Bierce

 Ernest Cline
 ------------